irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 define space register type=register_space size=4;
 ```

-This declears that the iRISC is a big endian machine with 4 bytes of alignment as well as two address spaces: one for registers and one for our main memory.
+This declares that the iRISC is a big endian machine with 4 bytes of alignment as well as two address spaces: one for registers and one for our main memory.

 Next we will go ahead and define our registers:
 ```sleigh